tnandan512/Joint-Representation-Learning-Oncology-Applications/README.md

 We also further present a successful extension of the method, Joint MDS3, that extends the functionality of Joint MDS to support three data modalities.

+## Joint MDS3 - Extension of Joint MDS
+We extended the Joint MDS algorithm to integrate datasets from three domains, introducing **Joint MDS3**.

+Joint MDS3 extends the original Joint MDS algorithm to integrate datasets from three domains (A, B, and C).
+The basic overview of how this works is:
+1. **Core Dataset Selection**: One dataset (A, B, or C) is chosen as the core, typically based on prior literature, and serves as the reference point.
+For example, let A be the core dataset.
+2. **Pairwise Alignment**: Align datasets B and C to the core dataset (A), producing low-dimensional embeddings (BA and CA) and two embeddings for A (AB and AC).
+3. **Joint MDS on Embeddings**: Apply Joint MDS to the embeddings AB and AC to find a common subspace that aligns with all three domains, resulting in ABC.
+4. **Final Alignment**: Use a transportation cost matrix (P) and orthogonal transformation (O) from AB and AC alignment to transform BA and CA, producing BAC and CAB.

+The method results in low-dimensional embeddings (ABC, BAC, CAB) that reside in a common subspace across all three domains.

-## Features
+## Key Features
-- *Multi-modal Data Integration*: Integrates MRI radiomic features with genomic, transcriptomic, and copy number variant (CNV) data.
+- **Multi-modal Data Integration**: Integrates MRI radiomic features with genomic, transcriptomic, and copy number variant (CNV) data.
-- *Improved Accuracy*: Achieves superior performance compared to baseline models like UnionCom and SCOT, with a 73.5% average label transfer accuracy.
+- **Improved Accuracy**: Achieves superior performance compared to baseline models like UnionCom and SCOT, with a 73.5% average label transfer accuracy.
-- *Reduced Incorrect Matches*: Decreases the fraction of samples incorrectly matched to 50% or less.
+- **Reduced Incorrect Matches**: Decreases the fraction of samples incorrectly matched to 50% or less.
-- *Extended Framework*: Joint MDS3 supports the alignment of three data modalities
+- **Extended Framework**: Joint MDS3 supports the alignment of three data modalities